-The darkest legal tint in Queensland for private-use vehicles is 35%.
+The darkest legal tint in Queensland for private-use vehicles is 35% for the front two door windows.
 This percentage is a measurement of the visible light transmitted (VLT).
 In other words, at least 35% of light must be allowed to enter your car.
+Any windows behind the drivers seat are allowed to be tinted as dark as 20% VLT.
 Anything less than this is considered an illegal tint in Queensland.

 WHAT ARE THE WINDSCREEN TINTING LAWS IN QUEENSLAND?

 To find out more about the laws in Queensland for tinting your car’s windscreen and windows, the best thing to do is visit the Department of Transport and Main Roads website.

 CONTACT US ABOUT TINTING YOUR WINDSCREEN

 Alternatively, if you have any questions about tinting your windscreen, contact us at We Tint Windows.